 Open Container Laws and Civil Liability

-Violating an open container law may amount to negligence under the law.
+Violating these regulations may amount to negligence under the law.
 Florida civil negligence rules presume that reasonable people follow the laws.
 When a person chooses to violate Florida’s open container laws, they are most certainly acting negligently.
 Negligence can be the basis for a civil lawsuit.